-As attacks continued to break out near the Times of India Office, the Vidhan Sabha and the Brihanmumbai Municipal Corporation office, rescue workers quickly began operations to help victims.
+As the attacks continued to break out near the Times of India Office, the Vidhan Sabha and the Brihanmumbai Municipal Corporation office, rescue workers quickly began operations to help victims.
 The deceased were respectfully moved to safer sites, while aid was provided to the wounded

-Apart from hotels and restaurants, terrorists also attacked the GT and Cama hospitals.
+Apart from hotels and restaurants, the terrorists also attacked the GT and Cama hospitals.
 Brave doctors and other medical staff tried to save as many patients as possible by locking them in